apache/cassandra/doc/SASI.md

 [`sasi.conf.view.View`](https://github.com/apache/cassandra/blob/trunk/src/java/org/apache/cassandra/index/sasi/conf/view/View.java)
 components, controls writing of all indexes for an SSTable via its [`PerSSTableIndexWriter`](https://github.com/apache/cassandra/blob/trunk/src/java/org/apache/cassandra/index/sasi/disk/PerSSTableIndexWriter.java), and initiates searches with
-`Indexer`.
+`Searcher`.
 These classes glue the previously mentioned indexing components together with Cassandra's SSTable life-cycle ensuring indexes are not only written when Memtable's flush but also as SSTable's are compacted.
-For querying, the `Indexer` does little but defer to [`QueryPlan`](https://github.com/apache/cassandra/blob/trunk/src/java/org/apache/cassandra/index/sasi/plan/QueryPlan.java) and update e.g. latency metrics exposed by SASI.
+For querying, the `Searcher` does little but defer to [`QueryPlan`](https://github.com/apache/cassandra/blob/trunk/src/java/org/apache/cassandra/index/sasi/plan/QueryPlan.java) and update e.g. latency metrics exposed by SASI.